GTAmodding/gta3script-specs/SPECIFICATION.md

 ### FLOAT

-A *FLOAT parameter* accepts an argument only if it is an floating-point literal.
+A *FLOAT parameter* accepts an argument only if it is a floating-point literal.

 #### VAR_INT